 WSOP100% up to $1000WSOP Promo Code: BUSA Get Bonus

 There’s also a chance WSOP Poker will expand into West Virginia, opening the possibility of liquidity sharing between WV and MI on the new Poker 8 software.
+If that happens, WSOP will become the first US poker site to operate a single network sharing tables between five states: MI, NJ, PA, NV, and WV.

 In the best-case scenario, WSOP Poker launches shared tables in Pennsylvania and West Virginia.
 Checking those boxes would allow WSOP to share players across a combined pool comprising MI, NJ, PA, NV, and WV.